(a) Definitions and Scope.

 beginning with “09-” or lower), and any other appeal in

 which counsel is exempt from filing electronically or a pro

 se party does not file electronically under LR 25.1.

 (b) PDF Requirement.

 (1) Counseled Parties.
-In addition to filing the original
+In addition to filing the required

 of every document unless counsel explains why submitting a

 PDF of the particular document would constitute extreme

 (2) Pro Se Parties.
 A party not represented by counsel is